Comparison Operators

 example-- >= val++;

-Q : What is the result of the last comparison?
+• Q : What is the result of the comparison on the last line (true or false)?

 • Operator: <=